nextgis/docs_ngmobile/source/main.rst

 For turning  layer visibility on/off tap on Layer visibility button (item 3 in :numref:`ngmobile_layer_tree_pic`).

-"Add geodata" button (item 4 in :numref:`ngmobile_layer_tree_pic`), facilitates creating vector layers and importing vector as well as raster layers, from Android local storage, cloud or a few selected web services, as shown below:
+"Add geodata" button (item 4 in :numref:`ngmobile_layer_tree_pic`) allows you to create vector layers and import vector and raster layers from Android local storage, `QuickMapServices catalog <https://qms.nextgis.com/>`_, `nextgis.com <https://my.nextgis.com/signup/?next=/webgis/>`_ or `NextGIS Web <http://nextgis.com/nextgis-web/>`_:

 .. figure:: _static/options_menu_new_layer.png
    :name: options_menu_new_layer
    :align: center
    :height: 10cm

-   Add geodata options
+   Add geodata dialogue.

-By using "Open local" menu item you can upload :term:`geodata` from SD card or cloud storage, in one of the following formats:
+By using "Open local" menu item you can upload :term:`geodata` from local storage in one of the following formats:

 * :term:`GeoJSON` file;
 * ZIP file with cached tiles;